We will continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 Please follow government advice on social distancing, to help prevent the spread of coronavirus.

-All events are now cancelled up until the end of December.
+All events are now cancelled up until further notice.
 These include:

 - Rochester Christmas Market